nycAndyT66/Train-Scenery/README.md

 I break down each component into different part where one code is dedicated to the model of the train and when finished would be imported into the main code and other would be dedicated to functions where i can test if it works or not before importing it into the main project that house all of these minor functions/models.

+## Design Cycle
+### My design cycle is...
+- Idea: First manifest an idea to create/add on to your project.
+- Prototype: Create a rough sketch/program on what this idea is suppose to do.
+Idealy code it outside of your product
+- Implementation: Implement the idea into your main product
+- Testing For bugs and tweaks: Change and Alter the code in your main program to ensure if it works properly
+- Save and Publish: Finished adding on an idea/ making a program.
+Back to the first step of the design cycle.
 ## Functions:
 Currently there are two functions as of now being
 - Day Night Cycle through a buttons